Moeabdelaziz007/AlphaAxiom/.idx/memories.md

 | 🏛️ Watheeq | GovTech Navigator | 🔴 Phase 3 |
 | 🧳 Murshid | Tourism Guide | 🔴 Phase 3 |
 | 🔧 Sanay3y | Technician OS | 🔴 Phase 3 |

-### The Spearhead Strategy

-**AQT is the Foundation.** If we master the chaos of global financial markets, building all other agents becomes trivial.
-AQT generates resources and proves the technology.

-**Current Directive:** 100% Focus on AQT.
-No distractions.

 ---